AriesMaster/Brightside-Dental-Care-System-ASP.NET-FullStack/README.md

 > **Login:** Enable existing patients to log in using their email and password.

 > **Profile Management:** Allow patients to update their personal information and view their appointmennt  history.

+**APPOINTMENT MANAGEMENT**

+> **Booking:** Enable patients to book appointments by selecting a service type, preferred date and time and providin any additional information.

+> **Appointment Confirmation:** Second confirmation notifications via email upon successful booking.

+> **View Appointments:** Allow patients to view upcoming and past appointments.

+> **Cancellation?Rescheduling:** Enable paatients to cancel or reschedule appointments within allowed timeframe.

+**ADMMINISTRATIVE FUNCTIONS**

+> **Admin Login:** Provide a secure login for administrative staff to manage the system.

+> **Appointment Management:** Allow admin to view, confirm, cancel or reschedule appointments.

+> **Patient Management:** Allow admin to view, add, update, or delete patient records.

+> **Service Management:** Allow admin to manage the list of services offered, including adding, updating or deleting services.

+**DOCTOR MANAGEMENT**

+> **Doctor Profiles:** Allow doctors to manage their profiles and view their appointment schedules.

+> **Appointment Handling:** Enable doctors to confirm or request rescheduling of appointments based on their availability.

+**CONCLUSION**

+The Brightside Dental Care Booking Stystem aims to stramline the appointment booking process, enhance administrative effeciency, and improvr the overall patient experience.
+By addressing functional and non functional requirements, the system will provide a secure reliable and user friendly solution for managing dental care appointments.